SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/08-EvaluatorMessageArg.md

 ### Enhance Method Scope

 The current method scope is limited to managing the receiver.
 It is not enough.
-Method scopes should support variables as well as parsent scope.
+Method scopes should support variables as well as parent scope.

-We add the `parentScope:` instance variable and its accessors as well as
+We add the `parentScope` instance variable and its accessors.
+In addition, we add the instance variable `variables`.

 ```
 Object << #CMethodScope